 Check out some filming locations

 For any movie buff such as myself, that Paris has been used as a backdrop for many a film likely needs no introduction.
-Between French productions and Holywood blockbusters, there’s no shortage of cinematic experiences filmed in the city.
+Between French productions and Holywood blockbusters, there’s no shortage of cinematic experiences filmed in the city and going in search of these places is easily one of the best activities while solo in Paris.

 Highlights of filming locations in Paris include a stroll along Cabal Saint Martin (where Hotel du Nord and Amelie were filmed) and the Saint Germain des Pres Neighbourhood (where much of a special episode of Gossip Girl in Paris was filmed).